HorizenOfficial/rpc-tests/README.md

 ### Modifying the test parameters

-You can modify the test parameters and use your own by editing the RPC method's `options.param` value (e.g. `rpc/eth/blockNumber/index.ts`):
+You can modify the test parameters and use your own values by modifying the `options.params`.
+For example for `rpc/eth/blockNumber` method, you will perform your updates like so:

     options: {
       id: fixtures.id,